Inbibo/shift_docs/docs/reference/developer_guide/developing_custom_catalogs.md

 ### Wrapper Function

-If performance is a must, only a specific callable can be wrapped with the same logic.
+If performance is a must, only a specific callable can be wrapped with the same logic as the execute method decorator.
 This can be done using the function `executeInMainDCCThread` from the `shift.utils.dcc_threading` module.
 Here is an example of the syntax to use:

 <pre><code style="white-space: pre; margin: 20px 0; padding: 10px; box-sizing: border-box;">from shift.core.workflow import SOperator
 from shift.core.workflow import SPlug